eMapR/LTOP_FTV/documentation/LTOP_in_GEE.md

 		a. specify the output directory for abstract image rasters

-		b) specify the output directory for output shapefile.
+		b. specify the output directory for output shapefile.
 This is the pixel centroids for the abstract image pixels.

-	5. Run Command  (example- specify the location of the script)
+	5. Run script:

 		python csv_to_abstract_images_5k_update.py